datameshgroup/fusion/docs/api-reference/fusion-api-stored-value-extension.md

 - Physical gift cards are sold on a “hang-sell”, a branded cardboard sheet with a UPC, activation barcode, and notch at the top for hanging in the gift card display.
 - The UPC barcode represents an 11-digit UPC, followed by a check digit
 - The activation barcode contains the 11-digit UPC (no check digit) followed by the 19-digit card number (PAN) left-padded with zero.
+- The redmeption code is located behind a privacy scratch panel
 - Some card types may have a plastic credit card embedded on the hang-sell.

 ![gift-card-layout](/img/giftcard-layout.png)